-March 2018: The Food Explorers club is taking a short break.
-We’ll be resuming our cooking explorations on April 6th with a new group of enthusiastic children. :-)
+March 2018: The Food Explorers club took a short break in the month of March and resumed the cooking explorations on April 6th with a new group of enthusiastic children. :-)

 Feb 22nd, 2018: Session 3, Day 4.
 Session 3 came to an end on February 22nd and we wrapped up our session by making easy fruit hand-pies.
 This recipe is super easy and versatile, allowing the children to explore many different fruit variations.
 All one needs is crescent roll dough (we used Annie’s Organic Crescent Roll Dough), brown sugar, cinnamon, melted butter, sliced fruit, and creativity.
 The children sliced apples, pears, and bananas, and, per some children’s request, we also had pumpkin puree, which was combined with apple slices and banana slices, or simply prepared with brown sugar and cinnamon.
 We made 32 hand pies, cut in half when serving so there would be enough bites of every flavor variety for everyone to taste.
 Some lucky parents, who arrived early enough, got to taste some hand-pies too!